pachyderm/pachyderm/doc/examples/word_count/README.md

 ![alt text](pachyderm_word_count.png)

 Our first pipeline, `scraper`, is a web scraper that just pulls content from the internet.
 Our second pipeline, `map`, tokenizes the words from the scraped pages in parallel over all pages and appends counts of words to files corresponding to those words.
-Our final pipeline, `reduce`, aggreates the the total counts for each word.
+Our final pipeline, `reduce`, aggregates the total counts for each word.

 All three pipelines, including `reduce`, can be run in a distributed fashion to maximize performance.